buildit/gravity-ui-web/src/styleguide/_patterns/00-particles/05-logos-and-icons/00-svg-symbols.md

 ## Generating the SVG symbols

-`gravity-ui-sass` uses an SVG icon system instead of an icon font.
+`gravity-ui-web` uses an SVG icon system instead of an icon font.
 Furthermore, [we use `<symbols>` rather than `<defs>`](https://css-tricks.com/svg-symbol-good-choice-icons/), so that we don't need to specify the `viewBox` each time a glyph is referenced.
 The benefits of this approach are covered in the CSS-Tricks [Icon System with SVG Sprites](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) article.
 Of particular appeal to us were the following:

 * Richer styling control via CSS than what you can achieve with icon font glyphs.
 * Easier positioning and sizing since it behaves more like an image and avoids inline quirkiness (line-heights, vertical positioning, etc.)